Are you starting an indoor herb garden? Find out 12 best herbs to grow indoors. These are easiest to grow and require less care.

 Lemon balm grows year-round in warmer zones.
 Some gardeners even consider it a weed.
 Growing lemon balm indoors is super easy if you can provide it exposure to 4 hours of sunlight daily.
 When growing indoors, water the plant only when topsoil is dry.

 Chervil is one of the herbs you can grow indoors smoothly.
 Room temperature around 60-70 F is optimum for it.
 It can also adapt to low light conditions.

 Best Herbs to Grow Indoors in More Sun

 The secret of growing dill successfully in a container is to grow it in a deep one.
-A minimum 10 inches deep container is required.
-For growing dill indoors keep it in a spot that receives at least 5 hours of sunlight daily, provide good air circulation and water it only when top 1 inch surface of potting soil seems dry.
+A minimum of 10 inches deep container is required.
+For growing dill indoors keep it in a spot that receives at least 5 hours of sunlight daily, provide good air circulation and water it only when the top 1 inch surface of potting soil seems dry.